 In this article we present 3 Inventory Governance Patterns from chapter 10 of the book SOA Design Patterns by Thomas Erl: Canonical Expression, Metadata Centralization, and Canonical Versioning.
-They are part of an 85 patterns catalog that serves enterprise architects and developers to find and build strong SOA solutions based on tested and proven SOA practices.
+1

 A review of Michael Poulin's book, Ladder to SOE.
-Michael's book shows how to use the principles of service orientation to align IT with the business, and the business with market dynamics - creating the Service Oriented Enterprise.
-Becoming an SOE requires new habits of service-oriented thinking and Michael points these out along with techniques for effectively using them.
+Michael's book shows how to use the principles of service orientation to align IT with the business, and the business with market dynamics.
+1

 This article presents a framework of SOA Governance processes, a maturity model, linked to the processes and a description of how architects should be involved in these processes.